yangaound2017/logutil/README.md

-the dictionary or yaml content, which will either passed directly to the underlying DBAPI ``connect()`` method as additional keyword arguments. argument `ID` is a string represents a schema, `setting.ID` will be used if it's omitted. argument `driver` is the package name of underlying database driver that clients want to use, `pymysql` will be assumed if it's omitted.
+the dictionary or yaml content, which will either passed directly to the underlying DBAPI ``connect()`` method as additional keyword arguments. argument `ID` is a string represents a schema, `setting.ID` will be used if it's omitted. argument `driver` is a package name of underlying database driver that clients want to use, `pymysql` will be assumed if it's omitted.
 :type driver: str` = {'pymysql' | 'MySQLdb' | 'pymssql'}

 ```